danielnilsson9/bbs-fw/README.md

 Yellow
 680ohm series resistor
 0.6V diod paralell connected to 5V??
-Connected via some ic (level converter or protection?) to P4.7 (TxD2)
+Connected via some ic (level converter or protection?) to P0.0 (RxD3)

+Default pin mapping of UART1 on MCU

 #### RX
 Green
-Probably connected to P1.0 (RxD2)
+Probably connected to P0.1 (TxD3)

+Default pin mapping of UART1 on MCU

+#### CLKO
+External clock output connected to external clock input on NEC MCU.
+TODO: measure frequency

+## NEC 79F9211
+Running at 5V

+#### P120
+Connected to P5.0 (RxD3_2) on STC
+TODO: function unknown, not a TX pin on NEC